tiddly-gittly/TidGi-Desktop/PrivacyPolicy.md

 - G Suite for email and business tools.
 - GitHub for distributing the software.
+- [logrocket](https://app.logrocket.com/kkauk7/tiddlygit-desktop/) to collect debug info and find bugs

-This privacy policy is subject to change without notice and was last updated on 2020-07-20.
+This privacy policy is subject to change without notice and was last updated on 2021-02-27.
 If you have any questions feel free to create a GitHub issue.